List of Bleach video games: Bleach DS

 The Bleach DS series are 2-D games.
 The first two were fighting games developed by Treasure Co.
 Ltd. All four were published by Sega.

 Bleach Nintendo Home Consoles

-The Bleach Nintendo Home Console series is a series of fighting games published by Konami, with the first two being developed by Polygon Magic and Versus Crusade being developed by Treasure Co.
+The Bleach Nintendo Home Console series is a series of fighting games published by Sega, with the first two being developed by Polygon Magic and Versus Crusade being developed by Treasure Co.
 Ltd.

 Bleach: Heat the Soul

-The Bleach: Heat the Soul (Bleach: ヒート・ザ・ソウル) series is a series of fighting games developed by Eighting and published by Namco.
+The Bleach: Heat the Soul (Bleach: ヒート・ザ・ソウル) series is a series of fighting games developed by Eighting and published by Sony.